 8 yr. | 53 | 20.9 | 54 | 21.3 |

 You can find two major types of helmet construction in the market: in-mold and hardshell.
 These two types of construction are designed to offer adequate protection whenever there is a crash.
-In-mold helmets are found to be normally more durable, lighter and give room for more vents.
+In-mold helmets are found to be normally more durable, lighter, and give room for more vents.

-You can find hardshell helmets normally sold in big-box stores manufactured by brands like Schwinn, Giro, Bell and Rascals.
-But in-mold helmets could be found everywhere, in bike shops and several sporting goods’ stores.
+You can find hardshell helmets normally sold in big-box stores manufactured by brands like Schwinn, Giro, Bell, and Rascals.
+But in-mold helmets could be found everywhere, in bike shops and several sporting goods stores.

-5 – Adjustable Helmets
+5 – It Is Adjustable

 To maintain comfort and fitting, you may need to adjust your child’s helmet.
-If you left helmet shoddily adjusted on your kid’s head, it may fall off anytime or move around when your child shakes his head.
+If you left the helmet shoddily adjusted on your kid’s head, it may fall off anytime or move around when your child shakes his head.
 A badly fitting helmet may not be able to protect your kid’s head against a sudden crash.

 It is noted that it is easier to adjust top-end helmets than cheap ones.
-So, helmet have dial-in or self-adjusting properties which permit them to be easily adjusted to fit the head’s size.
-But many skater helmets and some low-end bicycle helmets don’t have dial adjusters, but they contain pads of different thickness.
+So, helmets have dial-in or self-adjusting properties which permit them to be easily adjusted to fit the head’s size.
+But many skater helmets and some low-end bicycle helmets don’t have dial adjusters, but they contain pads of different thicknesses.
 Therefore, before sliding the helmet on your child’s head, you will need to insert the thick pads into the helmet to guarantee comfort while wearing it.

-6 – Buckle
+6 – The Helmet Comes With A Buckle

 Buckle your kid’s helmet carefully: Make sure your child’s skin isn’t mistakenly pinched while doing so.
-Or else you will have to struggle to encourage him/her to wear helmet next time he/she wants to go cycling.
-For your information, some companies have manufactured pinch-free helmets for kids; these helmets have plastic guards under the buckle and absorb the pressure that would have otherwise exerted on your kid’s skin.
+Or else you will have to struggle to encourage him/her to wear a helmet next time he/she wants to go cycling.
+For your information, some companies have manufactured pinch-free helmets for kids; these helmets have plastic guards under the buckle and absorb the pressure that would have otherwise been exerted on your kid’s skin.

-7 – Reflectors
+7 – It Also Has Reflectors

-8 – Visors
+8 – The Helmet Has Built-In Visors

 Use visors to protect your child’s eyes while cycling.
 Many bicycle helmets have in-built visors; most skate helmets come without visors.
 Choose the right helmets that can guarantee your child’s biking comfort.